rjnw/hakaru-benchmarks/README-ARTIFACT.md

 a Hakaru program is

-1. transformed into a Hakaru IR program by a Haskell program that invokes Maple to do symbolic math (the simplification and histogram transformations), then
+1. transformed into a Hakaru IR program by a Haskell program that invokes Maple to do symbolic math (the simplification (Section 3) and histogram (Section 4) transformations), then

-2. compiled and run by a Racket program that uses the Sham library to invoke LLVM to generate machine code.
+2. compiled and run by a Racket program that uses the Sham library to invoke LLVM to generate machine code (Section 5).

+## Step 0: Repeating our experiments automatically

+To repeat the experiments from the paper directly, start a terminal, cd to `/home/hakaru/hakaru-benchmarks/`, then run `make allbench`.
+This command takes a day to finish and will produce 6 PDF files of the benchmark plots shown in the paper.
+These output plots are in `/home/hakaru/hakaru-benchmarks/output/` and are:

+* gmm-25-5000.pdf
+* gmm-50-10000.pdf
+* NaiveBayesGibbs-Accuracy.pdf
+* NaiveBayesGibbs-Likelihood.pdf
+* ldalikelihood-50.pdf
+* ldalikelihood-100.pdf

+Because these runs produce large log files, the `allbench` target removes the log files after producing the plots.
+To keep the log files, use another target easily found in `/home/hakaru/hakaru-benchmarks/Makefile`.
+For example, to run the Naive Bayes topic model and keep the log files, execute `make nb` rather than `make run-nb`.

 ## Step 1: the simplification and histogram transformations

-Step 1 requires Maple, so we enclose its output and it can be skipped.
+Step 1 requires Maple, but we are not able to provide a license for Maple along with the artifact, so we enclose its output and running it can be skipped.
 Inside the directory `/home/hakaru/hakaru-benchmarks/testcode/`, step 1 turns the Hakaru source programs in the subdirectory `hksrc` into the outputs in the subdirectories `hksimp`, `hkrkt`, `hssrc`.
 The 3 output subdirectories are